Sleeping in Airports

 Public Transportation

-For travelers looking for more distant adventures, the Tri-Rail provides service to Miami-Dade, Broward and Palm Beach counties.
+For travellers looking for more distant adventures, the Tri-Rail provides service to Lauderdale and West Palm Beach.

-• Metro Bus routes 37, 42, 57, J, East-West Connection and 150 Miami Beach Airport Express connect travellers from the airport to the surrounding region.
+Additionally, Metro Bus routes 37, 42, 57, J, East-West Connection, and 150 Miami Beach Airport Express connect travellers from the airport to the surrounding region.

 Taxis